Friendly-Neighborhood-Programmer/Diagnosis-DEATH/readme.txt

 3. Weapons: player can shoot either a single bullet with the "F" key which has a cooldown.
 Or can expend a special point (which you pick up around the world) to shoot a special weapon that fires in all directions, no cooldown but spamming this wastes precious ammo.
+Both weapons use diffrent sprites, and are diffrent in apearence.

 4. Collectible Items: 3 collectibles, 1 uses a timer, all bring advantage to the player